arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/labs/lab-set-up-katib-job.md

 # Lab: Set Up Katib Job

 Setting up the Katib Job takes place within the Kale UI either within MiniKF or Enterprise KubeFlow deployment with Arrikto.
-By setting up the job from within the Kale UI you are ensuring that Katib can take advantage of the KubeFlow Pipelines and the Rok Snapshotting.
+By setting up the job from within the Kale UI you are ensuring that Katib can take advantage of the KubeFlow pipelines and the Rok snapshotting.
 The preparation done in advance ensures that when you go to configure a Katib Job all the options will be prepopulated or will be based on what has been defined in the notebook cells.